Ultimate Guide to CCTV Camera Types

 PTZ Cameras

-PTZ stands for Pan-Tilt-Zoom, describing cameras that can move horizontally (pan), tilt vertically, and zoom in or out.
+Overview PTZ stands for Pan-Tilt-Zoom, describing cameras that can move horizontally (pan), tilt vertically, and zoom in or out.
 This high level of manoeuvrability makes PTZ cameras an advanced option for surveillance systems that require active monitoring and the ability to focus on specific areas or moving objects.
 PTZ cameras are generally more expensive than fixed-lens cameras, but their versatility often justifies the cost.
+Key Features- Remote Control: Operators can control the camera’s movements in real time, allowing them to track suspicious activities or zoom in on areas of interest.

 - Preset Tours: Many PTZ cameras support “touring” modes.
 The camera automatically cycles through predefined positions and zoom levels, ensuring a comprehensive area sweep.